ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 ### Client-facing API

-There are two pieces of configuration that must be provided by a client in order to use the action menu:
+There are three pieces of configuration that must be provided by a client in order to use the action menu:

 1. Specifying which column, or columns, the action menu will be visible within
 2. Specifying the menu and its items to show when the menu button is open
+3. Specifying a label to associate with the menu for accessibility purposes, localized as necessary based on an application's requirements

 The nimble design system will be opinionated about many details of the menu button within a table.
 Therefore, a client will not be able to configure the exact details of the menu button itself, such as: